aws-amplify/amplify-js/docs/media/cli_guide.md

 # Amplify CLI

-AWS Amplify connects to AWS Mobile Hub to work with Amazon Web Services.
-You can use [@aws-amplify/cli](https://github.com/aws/amplify-cli) to create a new AWS Mobile Hub project or enable an existing project to work with AWS Mobile Hub.
+Amplify CLI enables adding cloud features to your app easily by provisioning the backend resources.

+To install:

 ```bash
 $ npm install -g @aws-amplify/cli
 ```

-If it is the first time you are using `@aws-amplify/cli`, you need to configure the CLI with your AWS credentials.
+If it is the first time you are using the CLI, you need to configure the CLI with your AWS credentials.
 To setup permissions for the toolchain used by the CLI, run:

 ```bash
 $ amplify configure
 ```

-If prompted for credentials, follow the steps provided by the CLI.
-For more information, see [Provide IAM credentials to Amplify CLI](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/aws-mobile-cli-credentials.html).
+If prompted for credentials, follow the steps provided by the CLI to create a new AWS console user and retrieve account credentials.

----

-For complete documentation please visit [Amplify CLI Reference](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/aws-mobile-cli-reference.html)
+For more information on individual installation steps, visit [AWS Amplify JavaScript Installation Guide]({%if jekyll.environment == 'production'%}{{site.amplify.baseurl}}{%endif%}/media/install_n_config?platform=react&ref_url=/amplify-js/media/quick_start&ref_content={{"Get Started" | uri_escape }}&ref_content_section=automatic-setup){: target='_new'}.
-{: .next-link}
+{: .callout .callout--action}